 How We Ship Our Bare Root Trees and Shrubs During the Dormant Season (No Blooms, Leaves, or Foliage)

 Look below.
 The image to the left is how our bare root crepe myrtles are shipped.
-These bare root crepe myrtles have no foliage or blooms and are actively in their dormant season.
-Planting during the dormant season in the cooler months with proper care ensures your plants to look like the right image below. o decrease plant shock during transplant, we advise to plant your trees and shrubs during the dormant season.
+These bare root crepe myrtles have no foliage or blooms and are active in their dormant season.
+Planting during the dormant season in the colder months with proper care ensures your plants look like the right image below. o, Decrease plant shock during transplant.
+We advise planting your trees and shrubs during the dormant season.
 These are bare root trees and plants, so giving them time before Spring to start growing alleviates stress to the plants.
-In addition, temperatures below 31 degrees harm the plant growth.
-Safely planting your trees and shrubs is in temperatures over 31 degrees.
-Once temperatures reach over 58 degrees, your plants will leave the dormant stage and start to bud.
+Also, temperatures below 31 degrees harm plant growth.
+Safely plant your trees and shrubs in temperatures over 31 degrees.
+Once temperatures reach 58 degrees, your plants will leave the dormant stage and start budding.
 For best results, please plant before the budding process.
 Cooler Months are the Best Times to Plant your Trees and Shrubs

 The left image below shows how our ground cover plants look like before shipping.
 Once you receive your ground cover roots, please plant them immediately.
 This ensures your ground cover plants will bloom beautifully like the right image below by springtime.

 The left image below is an example of our perennials before shipment.
-The perennials are shipped without blooms since they are shipped in their dormant season.
-Once you receive your perennials, plant them and wait for spring and your blooms to arrive (right image below).
+The perennials are shipped without blooms since they are sent in their dormant season.
+Once you receive your perennials, plant them and wait for spring and your flowers to arrive (right image below).

-We ship in the dormant season (safe) and the plants ship much cheaper because they have no container or soil to weigh the packages down.
-They are 100% completely safe to dig, plant and ship bare root plants when dormant (dormant means "asleep" with no pretty foliage, leaves or blooms on them.
-To ensure your plants arrive healthy and happy, we bring out large tubs of Terra Sorb directly to the fields, dig up your order, dip the roots in Terra Sorb instantly, and quickly are sent to the shipping warehouse for packaging.
-These extra steps are not practiced by all nurseries, but rest assured we do.
+We ship in the dormant season (safe), and the plants send much cheaper because they have no container or soil to weigh the packages down.
+They are 100% completely safe to dig, plant, and ship bare root plants when dormant (dormant means "asleep" with no pretty foliage, leaves, or blooms on them.
+To ensure your plants arrive healthy and happy, we bring out large tubs of Terra-Sorb directly to the fields, dig up your order, dip the roots in Terra-Sorb instantly, and quickly are sent them to the shipping warehouse for packaging.
+All nurseries do not practice these extra steps but rest assured, we do.
 While other nurseries prepare their plants in the field by placing them in a cooler until they are shipped, we pride ourselves on top quality and service and only practice beneficial shipping methods.

 Buying Bare Root Plants Saves You Money